brndnmtthws/brndn-io/content/posts/climate-feedback-loops/index.md

   - feedback loops
 ---

 If you pay much attention to the mainstream media, you've likely heard the phrase "energy transition" thrown around, which alludes to an ongoing global effort to transition away from fossil fuels and move toward so-called "green" energy sources[^1].
-As much airtime as this catch-phrase gets, the data reveals a more complex reality about our progress[^2].
+But if you look at the data, fossil fuels are still doing most of the work[^2].

-The [Kyoto protocol](https://en.wikipedia.org/wiki/Kyoto_Protocol) was adopted in 1997, and as the graph below shows, atmospheric CO<sub>2</sub> has continued its upward trend.
-The visualization makes the challenge clear—despite our best intentions, the curve continues to rise.
+The [Kyoto protocol](https://en.wikipedia.org/wiki/Kyoto_Protocol) was adopted in 1997, and as the graph below shows, atmospheric CO<sub>2</sub> has kept climbing.

 ![CO2 since Kyoto](co2-data.png "CO<sub>2</sub> levels since 1997, the year the Kyoto protocol was adopted")

 Subsequent climate treaties have similarly struggled to bend the curve of emissions.
 While corporate sustainability reports highlight various initiatives, the hard data shows that global fossil fuel extraction continues to increase annually, with pollution accelerating along an exponential curve.

-The rise of electric vehicles represents a fascinating case study in energy transitions.
+Electric vehicles are a good example of the tension here.
 While their efficiency is impressive—converting about 60% of electrical energy to power at the wheels compared to 20% for internal combustion engines—their overall impact on emissions has been limited because the energy used to manufacture and charge them often comes from fossil fuel sources.
-Nevertheless, they represent an important stepping stone toward a cleaner transportation future.
+They help more in places with cleaner grids, but they don't change much if the electricity and supply chain are still dirty.

 Looking ahead, we might envision reaching a critical mass where renewable energy capacity begins to meaningfully displace fossil fuels.
 However, this optimistic scenario faces a significant economic challenge known as [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox): as alternative energy sources reduce overall energy costs, demand tends to increase in response, potentially offsetting efficiency gains.

 ## Feedback Loops

-Climate science has identified numerous interconnected feedback mechanisms that can either amplify or dampen warming trends.
-These [climate feedback loops](https://en.wikipedia.org/wiki/Climate_change_feedback) represent some of the most fascinating and concerning aspects of our climate system, with current research suggesting many will accelerate rather than mitigate warming[^3].
+[Climate feedback loops](https://en.wikipedia.org/wiki/Climate_change_feedback) can push warming further or hold some of it back.
+What matters is that a lot of the ones we're watching now seem more likely to speed things up than slow them down[^3].

 ![Climate change feedback loops](feedback.png "Climate change feedback loops")